jtlapp/electron-affinity/README.md

 - Optionally restores transferred objects back into classes via custom restoration functions, enabling APIs to have class instance parameters and return values.
 - Allows main APIs to cause exceptions to be thrown in the calling window by wrapping the exception in an instance of `RelayedError` and throwing this instance.
 - Main APIs are all asynchronous functions using Electron's `ipcRenderer.invoke`, while window APIs all use Electron's `window.webContents.send` and return no value.
+- Uses context isolation and does not require node integration, maximizing security.

 Note: The library should work with plain JavaScript, but I have not tried it, so I don't know what special considerations might require documentation.

-## The Problems with IPC
+## Problems Addressed

 This library was designed to address many of the problems that can arise when using IPC in Electron.
-Every design decision was intended to either eliminate a problem or produce a helpful error message.
-Here are some of the problems the library resolves:
+Every design decision was intended to either eliminate a problem or catch a problem and produce a helpful error message.
+Here are some of the problems addressed:

 - Misspelled or inconsistently changed IPC channel names break calls.
 - There are two channel name spaces, and an IPC can be handled in one but called in the other.
-- Argument and return types need not be in agreement between the main process and the renderer.
+- Types for each IPC are managed in multiple places, allowing argument and return types to disagree between the main process and the renderer.
 - Class instances become untyped objects when transmitted over IPC.
 - Implementing IPC requires lots of boilerplate code on both sides.
 - Extra effort is required to make local IPC functionality locally available.